Show by Label

 During all these operations, keep the screen protector foil on, or apply it again.
 It will prevent you from scratching or smutching the glass.
 Use gloves when appropriate.

 Apply the 12V main power again and do a reset of the ESP32 (press EN) to verify the orientation of the text from the splash screen and then see if you can position the white rectangle in the center of the square of the front panel.
-You can now peel the protective cover of the glass, because that may be impossible later on.
+You can now peel the protective cover of the glass, because that may be difficult or even impossible later on.
 I strongly suggest you use gloves and avoid any finger prints or worse, glue getting on the glass.

 Before you do the next steps, I suggest you practice the next moves once or twice to make sure you can position the OLED properly without tangling the wires or moving the OLED display that you just glued in position.
 If you are not happy using Superglue, then use normal glue that you can still move a bit, but you then should tape the two together and let it dry for a few hours.

-With the OLED module powered and showing the white square, hold the OLED board with the display side up in one hand, with the white connector on the back to the right-hand side and add a drop of (Super)glue on each of the 4 nuts that will connect to the solder pads on the back of the Front Panel.
+With the OLED module powered and showing the white square, hold the OLED board with the display side up in one hand, with the white connector on the back to the right-hand side and add a drop or two of (Super)glue on each of the 4 nuts that will connect to the solder pads on the back of the Front Panel.

-With your other hand, pick-up the front panel and position and hold it just above the OLED screen with the silkscreen text from the front panel up and make sure the white rectangle square is in the middle of the square hole in the front panel.
-When satisfied, slowly lower the front panel and press the two together and let the (Super)glue dry.
-After a few seconds with Superglue, you can carefully turn the Front Panel together with the OLED face down so the OLED stays in position and you can let it dry a bit more.
+With your other hand, pick-up the front panel and position and hold it just above the OLED screen with the silkscreen text from the front panel up and make sure the white LED rectangle square is in the middle of the square hole in the front panel.
+When satisfied, slowly lower the front panel and press the two together and let the (Super) glue dry.
+After a few seconds with Superglue, you can carefully turn the Front Panel together with the OLED board face down so the OLED stays in position and you can let it dry a bit more.

 If you used normal glue, you then need to secure the OLED in position with sticky tape so it will not move while you let it dry for several hours.